 Telling a resident they may not have a service animal because you do not allow pets.
 A service animal is not considered a pet and you are required by law to allow them.

 Refusing to create a reserved parking spot for a tenant with a disability.
 Even if you already have plenty of handicap parking, work with your supervisor to accommodate the resident.

 Denying a rental application because you had a bad feeling about the tenant.
 This violates fair housing laws and you must stick to qualification guidelines, despite personal feelings you may have.

 Not keeping good records about your leasing tours.
 It is important to document everything including the apartments you showed and the rental rates you offered.

 Not realizing your state or city has protected classes in addition to the federal fair housing laws.
-It is important to do your research and visit websites like www.HUD.gov or /tenant-landlord-law/ to learn more about your state’s protected classes.
+It is important to do your research and visit websites like the U.S. Department of Housing and Urban Development (HUD) or Tenant-Landlord Laws by State to learn more about your state’s protected classes.

 Asking a prospective resident how many children they have.
 This may seem like an innocent question, but you do not want the potential tenant to think you are treating them differently because of their family size.

 Forbidding children from doing things.
 For example, stating “Children may not ride bikes on the sidewalk” is not allowed because they are part of a protected class and cannot be treated differently.
 Instead, the statement must be “No bike riding on the sidewalk”.

 Although there is a national fair housing standard, many states have adopted their own fair housing laws in order to expand on these protections.
 These include protections such as gender identity, source of income, age, and an individual’s sexual orientation.

 Click your state below for a brief summary of its Fair Housing laws.